Student Update

 Academic Deadlines, Support & Financial Aid

-Fall and Cycle A 2025 classes start on Wednesday, September 3.
+Fall and Cycle A 2025 classes started last Wednesday, September 3.
 Check your class schedule in the Student Service HUB for the most up-to-date meeting information.

 If you would like to add more classes, use Schedule Planner to find a class that fits into your schedule.

-• The last day to add or drop Cycle A classes is September 9.
+- The last day to add or drop Cycle A classes was September 9.

-• The withdrawal period for Cycle A classes starts September 10.
+- The withdrawal period for Cycle A classes began on September 10.

 Welcome to the new academic year from the New York Tech Libraries team.
 We are excited to support you and your research needs in person at the Long Island Libraries (Salten Hall Library and Art and Architecture Library at Education Hall), the New York City Library, AND virtually through the library website.
 If you have questions, concerns, or feedback, please contact Millie Gonzalez, Dean of Libraries, at vgonza07@nyit.edu.